software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Writing good user stories

 - A good user story describes a _feature that provides value for the end user of the software_
-- This means, that the description should be written so that the _customer can understand it_
+- This means, that the description should be written from the user's perspective and so that the customer can understand it
 - For example the following user story is too technical:

   > ❌ As a developer, I want to optimize the database by adding a new index to the blog posts table so that the list of blog posts of a blog loads fast.